slmosque/BIOL/README.md

 Output file generated from the execution of script contained in nucleotide_composition.ipynb, gene nad4L was assigned to dna_sequence variable.

 #### nucleotide_composition1.py
 Python script (executable) for DNA sequence analysis generated from nucleotide_composition.ipynb.
 (In VS code you can transform from Jupyter notebook directly into Python script)

+#### parse_GFF.py
+Python script (executable) to extract DNA sequences from a fasta file (genome) using the coordinates of specific genes from gff file (start and stop codon coordinates)